 MUSIC FOR THE PEOPLE!"

-Underground Horns is a Brooklyn based brass band playing Afro Funk Bhangra New Orleans grooves and beyond.
+Underground Horns is a Brooklyn based brass band playing Afro Funk Latin New Orleans grooves and beyond.
 AllAboutJazz called their 2009 debut record FUNK MONK "kick-ass dance music…that brushes up against psychedelia…with shots of funky brass juice."

 "Last Saturday, a woman came up and said that we touched her soul." is the pull quote of a New York Magazine feature about them (2011).